Deforming convex projective manifolds: Generalized Cusps

 \section{Generalized Cusps}

 A generalized cusp is a certain kind of properly convex projective manifold.
 The main result of this section is that holonomies of generalized cusps with fixed topology form an open subset in a certain semi-algebraic set (\ref{cuspstab}).
 This follows from the fact that {\em a generalized cusp contains a homogeneous cusp} (\ref{sttdcusp}).
 We then prove the main theorem (\ref{mainthm}).
-To keep this paper from becoming too long we only consider {\em maximal} cusps, i.e.\thinspace those with boundary a closed manifold.

-A cusp in a {\em hyperbolic manifold} viewed as a projective manifold is characterized by being projectively equivalent to an affine manifold that has a foliation by strictly convex hypersurfaces that are images of horospheres, together with a transverse foliation by parallel lines.
+A cusp in a {\em hyperbolic manifold} viewed as a projective manifold is characterized by being projectively equivalent to an affine manifold that has a foliation by strictly{\edit-}convex hypersurfaces that are images of horospheres, together with a transverse foliation by parallel lines.
 This characterization does not work in general.
 Consider the affine manifold $M=U/\Gamma\cong T^2\times[0,\infty),$ where

 and $\Gamma$ is the cyclic group generated by $(x_1,x_2,x_3)\mapsto (2x_1,2x_2,4x_3)$.
-It has a foliation by tori that are the images of the strictly convex hypersurfaces $z=K(x^2+y^2)$ for $K\ge 1,$ and it has a transverse foliation by vertical lines.
+It has a foliation by tori that are the images of the strictly{\edit-}convex hypersurfaces $z=K(x^2+y^2)$ for $K\ge 1,$ and it has a transverse foliation by vertical lines.
 However $M$ is {\em not convex}.

-\begin{definition} A {\em generalized cusp} is a properly convex manifold $C=\Omega/\Gamma$ homeomorphic to $\partial C\times[0,\infty)$ with $\partial C$ a closed manifold and $\pi_1C$ virtually nilpotent such that $\partial\Omega$ contains no line segment, i.e.\thinspace $\partial C$ is strictly convex.
+\begin{definition} A {\em generalized cusp} is a properly convex manifold $C=\Omega/\Gamma$ homeomorphic to $\partial C\times[0,\infty)$ with $\partial C$ a closed manifold and $\pi_1C$ virtually nilpotent such that $\partial\Omega$ contains no line segment, i.e.\thinspace $\partial C$ is strictly{\edit-}convex.
 The group $\Gamma$ is called a {\em generalized cusp group}.